Avery Hall Room 114, 1pm

 Panel moderated by Meredith TenHoor and Kim Förster, CCA

-This event follows the CCA public seminar on 9 June, “It’s Complicated,” during which Mellon researchers and invited scholars interrogated paired concepts of Energy/Power, Control/Systems, Body/Exposure, and Post-human/Nature.
+This event followed the CCA public seminar on 9 June, 2018, “It’s Complicated,” during which Mellon researchers and invited scholars interrogated paired concepts of Energy/Power, Control/Systems, Body/Exposure, and Post-human/Nature.

-This afternoon event is preceded by a pop-up display organized by the CCA on the fourth floor of Avery Hall entitled ”‘You Must Choose Between Oxygen or Wealth.’“ Shown from October 8–19, it will highlight the CCA’s recent efforts to examine environmental issues through distinct, yet interlinked curatorial approaches.
-The display’s title is taken from the artist Douglas Copeland’s Slogans for the Twenty-First Century.
+This afternoon event was preceded by a pop-up display organized by the CCA on the fourth floor of Avery Hall entitled ”‘You Must Choose Between Oxygen or Wealth.’“ Shown from October 8–19, 2018, it highlighted the CCA’s recent efforts to examine environmental issues through distinct yet interlinked curatorial approaches.
+The display’s title was taken from the artist Douglas Copeland’s Slogans for the Twenty-First Century.

-Daniel Barber is Associate Professor of Architecture at the University of Pennsylvania, Philadelphia, USA, as well as a Humboldt Fellow at the Max Planck Institute in Berlin, Germany.
-His most recent book is titled A House in the Sun: Modern Architecture and Solar Energy in the Cold War (2016).
+Daniel Barber is Associate Professor of Architecture at the University of Pennsylvania, Philadelphia, United States, as well as a Humboldt Fellow at the Max Planck Institute in Berlin, Germany.
+His publications include A House in the Sun: Modern Architecture and Solar Energy in the Cold War (2016) and Modern Architecture and Climate: Design Before Air Conditioning (2020).

 Aleksandr Bierig is a PhD candidate studying urban and architectural history at the Harvard Graduate School of Design, Cambridge, United States.
 His research concerns interactions between the built environment, the natural environment, and political economy in eighteenth- and nineteenth-century Britain.